 I am not here to twist your wrist into getting engagement photos but it’s something that I hope you consider.
 Weight the pros and cons and then make a knowledgeable decision.

 Pick a place that screams to the world who you are as a couple.
 The key is to be in your element, doing something and being somewhere you both enjoy doing long before your photographer came into the picture.

-If you’re an adventurous couple and spends the weekend hiking, get your photos done at your favorite trail.
+If you’re an adventurous couple and spends the weekend hiking, get your photos done at your favourite trail.
 Are you into camping and road trips? heck, I am down to be there for you capturing you in your most natural setting.
 On the other hand, if you two are more homebodies that love to cuddle, cook, and enjoy date nights spent watching Netflix an in-home session might best suit you instead.

-a gorgeous Airbnb, sand dunes, mountain, at a theme park, favourite restaurant/ cafe/ pub, downtown, your home, where he proposed or where you guys first met.
+Location ideas are; a gorgeous Airbnb, sand dunes, mountain, at a theme park, favourite restaurant/ cafe/ pub, downtown, your home, where he proposed or where you guys first met.
 Another great option is having your engagement photo shoot in a whole new place… the world is your oyster!

 We all have that one outfit that makes us feel like the beauty queen we really are.
 It might be those jeans that hug you on the right areas and makes your ass just oh so good looking.
 The one shirt in your closet that feels so so good on your skin, like you’re in cloud 9.
 Or shoes that make you feel cool and on-trend.

 I want you to wear that!
 Because when you wear clothes you feel confident and comfortable in you’ll feel 110% better than wearing an outfit that doesn’t scream you.

 Feeling comfortable starts with wearing something you feel good in.